ashikjen200/POC-ec2-Prod/Readme.md

-This will create ec2 in Dev environment.
+This will create ec2 in PROD environment.